morinted/plover_theory/sounds/ee.md

 Write the English sentence represented by these outlines, including punctuation.

+1. Please see back for more detail.
+1. These people can not be reasoned with!
+1. Define to me what you really want, what you really need.
+1. Are you ready to see this scary haunted house?
+1. Even if you get out of here, you will never be the same.
+1. I was born the year before your mother was born.
+What is your year of birth?
+1. Let me tell you my story, I am sure you do not have anything else to do tonight that beats sharing a beer with a new friend.
+See, I fought in a war.
+It was not anything I would do again, but I do not hate the fact that I was there.
+I had many friends both gained and gone due to those events.
+We have been told that we saved the people back home, but all I feel is grief for all the people I let down.
+War is not a thing to chase after, I wish it could be put to bed forever.

 ### 2. Find Outlines

 Find steno outlines that will write these English sentences, including punctuation.